karstnDE/frontend/README.md

 See `package.json` for complete list.

-## Migration History

-This project was migrated from MkDocs Material to Docusaurus v3 in January 2025.
-See `DOCUSAURUS_MIGRATION.md` for migration details.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.